cinnData/MLearning/Examples/[ML-08E] Example - Handwritten digit recognition.md

 ## Q3.
 Train-test split

+We split the data set, so we can validate the successive classification models that we will try.
+We keep 10,000 pictures for testing, which is common practice with the MNIST data.

 ```
 In [11]: from sklearn.model_selection import train_test_split
     ...: X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=1/7)
 ```

 ## Q4.
 Decision tree classifier

+We start with a decision tree classifier, to get a benchmark for the ensemble models.
+Given the size of the data set, we set the argument `max_leaf_nodes=128` to control the growth of the tree.

 ```
 In [12]: from sklearn.tree import DecisionTreeClassifier